Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification

-Let us recall that the physical reason for the cancellation of quantum corrections to the WL scalar mass in the U(1) case is that the WL can be seen as the Nambu-Goldstone boson of the translational symmetry on the torus.
-In a case where the gauge symmetry contains more than one $U(1)$, the situation becomes more subtle.
-Contrary to the discussion in \cite{Buchmuller_2017}, let us discuss this matter in the non-supersymmetric model of \cite{Buchmuller_2018} and section \ref{sec:nonsusy_model}, and let us study the simplest case of a $U(1)_1\cross U(1)_2$ gauge symmetry.
-There are two gauge fields and therefore two Wilson Line scalars denoted $\varphi^1$ and $\varphi^2$.
+In the $U(1$) case, the WL can be seen as the Nambu-Goldstone boson of the translational symmetry on the torus.
+If the gauge symmetry contains more than one $U(1)$, the situation becomes more subtle.
+In contrast to the discussion in \cite{Buchmuller_2017}, we discuss this idea in the non-supersymmetric model of \cite{Buchmuller_2018} presented in Section \ref{sec:nonsusy_model}.
+We study the simplest case of a $U(1)_1\times U(1)_2$ gauge symmetry.
+There are two gauge fields and therefore two WL scalars denoted $\varphi^1$ and $\varphi^2$.
 The covariant derivative reads